green hat and shamrock on a laptop keyboard

 Gaps

-Did you ever say, “I wish there was a solution for this problem?”
+Did you ever say, “I wish there were a solution to this problem?”
 You probably aren’t the only one.
-When you spot an industry, field or community with a gap between a consumer need or want and a business solution, you may be seeing the perfect opportunity for a startup business to fill the opening.
+When you spot an industry, field, or community with a gap between a consumer need or want and a business solution, you may see the perfect opportunity for a startup business to fill the opening.

 Entrepreneurial Addiction?
 Solid Planning Turns Startup Ideas into Reality

 While we do not provide true start-up financing, we can help an organization access working capital almost immediately.
-Companies that sell B2B (business to business) can factor invoices in order to speed up cash flow, instead of waiting on customer or third party payments.
+Companies that sell B2B (business to business) can factor invoices to speed up cash flow instead of waiting on customer or third-party payments.

 Several of the reasons startups fail (inadequate funding, poor research, lack of market demand, etc.) can be addressed at least in part through business planning.
 No matter how excited you are to launch your startup idea, take the time to write a business plan that includes solid projections, a marketing plan, realistic costs, and market research.